Scrypt ASIC economics after the 2027 halving: when does your miner go negative?

 Where the L9 flips negative

-The L9 is far more efficient (about 0.21 J/GH versus the L7's heavier draw), so it tolerates dirtier power.
-Pre-halving breakeven is $8.30 / 80.6 = $0.1029/kWh; post-halving $7.83 / 80.6 = $0.0971/kWh.
-The L9 survives to about 10.3 cents pre and 9.7 cents post.
-The halving costs it roughly half a cent of headroom.
-An L9 owner at 8 cents keeps a positive - if shrinking - daily number straight through 2027.
+The L9 is the more efficient box - around 0.21 J/GH against the L7's heavier draw - so it eats dirtier power without choking.
+Pre-halving breakeven is $8.30 / 80.6 = $0.1029/kWh; post-halving, $7.83 / 80.6 = $0.0971/kWh.
+Call it 10.3 cents before, 9.7 cents after.
+The halving costs it about half a cent of headroom.
+An L9 owner sitting at 8 cents keeps a positive daily number - a shrinking one, but positive - straight through 2027.

 War story: what 2019 actually did to Scrypt miners